White Tulips never cease to decorate your garden, boasting meanings and symbols including purity, innocence, forgiveness, and respect.

 7. Signature Fringed Tulip

-The petals of the Daytona Fringed Tulip are pure white, like the wings of a swan, and provide a lovely aspect to the yard.
+The petals of the Daytona Fringed Tulip are pure white and provide a lovely aspect to the yard.

-Similarly, this white beauty’s serrated, feathery borders are unequaled in the landscape and look fantastic in a moonlight garden!
+This white beauty’s serrated, feathery borders flawlessly blend in a moonlight garden.

-In addition to their beauty, these tulips bloom for an extended period.
+In addition to their beauty, these Tulips bloom for an extended period with timely deadheading.

-It will be able to peak over shorter plants because of its 22-inch stalk.
+It can peak over shorter plants because of its 22-inch stalk.